Nzahrwaty/Nzahrwaty.github.io/Readme.md

-# Responsive for DataTables
+# Scroller for DataTables with styling for [Bootstrap](http://getbootstrap.com/)

-This package contains distribution files for the [Responsive extension](https://datatables.net/extensions/responsive) for [DataTables](https://datatables.net/).
-Only the core software for this library is contained in this package - to be correctly styled, a styling package for Responsive must also be included.
-Styling options include DataTable's native styling, [Bootstrap](http://getboostrap.com) and [Foundation](http://foundation.zurb.com/).
+This package contains distribution files required to style [Scroller extension](https://datatables.net/extensions/scroller) for [DataTables](https://datatables.net/) with styling for [Bootstrap](http://getbootstrap.com/).

-In the modern world of responsive web design tables can often cause a particular problem for designers due to their row based layout.
-Responsive is an extension for DataTables that resolves that problem by optimising the table's layout for different screen sizes through the dynamic insertion and removal of columns from the table.
+Scroller is a virtual rendering plug-in for DataTables which allows large datasets to be drawn on screen very quickly.
+Virtual rendering means is that only the visible portion of the table is drawn, while the scrolling container gives the visual impression that the whole table is visible, allowing excellent browser performance.

 ## Installation